graemefoster/QuickStart/readme.md

 QuickStart tries to do that for a simple scenario:
  - A sample Azure Web-Application
  - with an Api / Database
- - and a micro service (deployed in the new Azure Container Apps)
+ - and a micro service (deployed as an Azure Container Apps)
  - using OIDC / OAUTH, and scopes and roles.

  The aim is to not just create the resources, but wire them up securely, and provide sample blue / greeen deployment pipelines against a variety of CI / CD systems.